 - Age: 10 months to eight years.

-- Total energy: The body mass index at the age of eight years was positively correlated with energy intake at the age of two years, but this correlation became non-significant after adjustment for BMI at two years
+- Total energy: The BMI at the age of eight years was positively correlated with energy intake at the age of two years, but this correlation became non-significant after adjustment for BMI at two years

 - Protein: Protein (percentage of kcal) intake at age of two years was positively correlated with BMI and subscapular skinfold at eight years after adjustment for energy intake at two years and parental BMI